kenblair/interview-demo/README.md

 ==============

 Java based coding examples for interviewing purposes.
 Each package under `net.kenblair.interview` is a single self-contained coding demonstration.
-Each demonstration is accompanied by one or more unit tests.1
+Each demonstration is accompanied by one or more unit tests.

 ## (a) SumIt